rokigeorg/encrypted-LoRa-Communication/README.md

 ## Goal
-The goal was to develop a Node to Gateway encrypted communiction with the LoRa technolagy.
+The goal was to develop a Node to Gateway encrypted communiction with the LoRa Radio technolagy.
+(Not LoRaWan)

 ## Hardware